High-order van Hove singularities and nematic instability in the kagome superconductor CsTi$_3$Bi$_5$: Introduction

-The vanadium-based nonmagnetic kagome superconductors AV$_3$Sb$_5$ (A = K, Rb, or Cs) have realized a wide range of correlated states, including CDW~\cite{AV3Sb5_cdw1, AV3Sb5_cdw2, AV3Sb5_cdw3, AV3Sb5_cdw4}, pair density wave~\cite{AV3Sb5_pdw1, AV3Sb5_pdw2}, superconductivity~\cite{AV3Sb5_sc1, AV3Sb5_sc2}, and nematic order~\cite{AV3Sb5_nem}, often found in high-temperature superconductors~\cite{nematic_iron}.
+Among the various known kagome materials, the vanadium-based nonmagnetic kagome superconductors AV$_3$Sb$_5$ (A = K, Rb, or Cs) have realized a wide range of correlated states, including CDW~\cite{AV3Sb5_cdw1, AV3Sb5_cdw2, AV3Sb5_cdw3, AV3Sb5_cdw4}, chiral excitonic order~\cite{AV3Sb5_chiral}, pair density wave~\cite{AV3Sb5_pdw1, AV3Sb5_pdw2}, superconductivity~\cite{AV3Sb5_sc1, AV3Sb5_sc2}, and nematic order~\cite{AV3Sb5_nem}, often found in high-temperature superconductors~\cite{nematic_iron}.
 The interplay between non-trivial topology and the correlated states in these materials has led to time-reversal symmetry-breaking phenomena~\cite{KV3Sb5_ahe1, CsV3Sb5_ahe2} and the potential emergence of Majorana zero modes~\cite{CsV3Sb5_majorana}.
 Despite the diversity of quantum states in AV$_3$Sb$_5$, the mechanisms driving these states remain unresolved.
 This is due in part to the complex interplay of electronic and lattice degrees of freedom, both of which can drive the system into low-energy ordered states.
 In AV$_3$Sb$_5$, multiple VHSs near the Fermi level, arising from kagome electrons, create an environment prone to electronic instabilities, while the presence of soft phonon modes points to structural instabilities.
 For instance, the CDW order may result from electronic nesting at the VHSs or through electron-phonon interactions.
 Similarly, nematic order, which breaks rotational symmetry, might arise from electronic instabilities or as a result of translational symmetry breaking associated with CDW formation.
+In addition, materials with HfFe$_6$Ge$_6$-type double-kagome lattice have been identified as a promising system to study the interplay between CDW and other electronic orders, as these materials exhibit not only CDW~\cite{Arachchige2022,korshunov2023softening, cao2023competing, tuniz2023dynamics,tan2023abundant} but also nematicity~\cite{jiang2024van}, magnetism~\cite{riberolles2022low, zhang2022electronic}, topological properties~\cite{yin2020quantum, li2021dirac} and superconductivity~\cite{shi2022a}.
+One notable example, ScV$_6$Sn$_6$, demonstrates the coexistence of CDW and nematicity, with the CDW primarily attributed to the Sc and Sn atoms, while the nematic order is largely associated with the kagome lattice.
+Despite exhibiting a $\sqrt{3} \times \sqrt{3}$ charge order, ScV$_6$Sn$_6$ maintains intra-unit-cell nematic order, preserving translational symmetry~\cite{jiang2024van}.
 Given these complexities, recent research has increasingly focused on exploring alternative kagome materials that are devoid of instabilities stemming from both electronic and phonon degrees of freedom.